dapiced/redhat_status_simple/README.md

 - ❌ Export functionality

 Perfect for users who prefer a clean, simple script with only the core monitoring options: `quick`, `simple`, and `full`.

-Redhat status page is based on the software https://www.atlassian.com/software/statuspage

 ## ✨ Features